severalnines/docs/intro.rst

    :alt: ClusterControl architecture
    :align: center

 ClusterControl has minimal performance impact due to its monitoring responsibility and will not cause any downtime to your database server/cluster.
-In fact, it will perform automatic recovery (if enabled) when it finds a failed database node.
+In fact, it will perform automatic recovery (if enabled) when it finds a failed database node or cluster.

 What it can do?
 ---------------